-- a) Energy Audits, an Initial Appraisal or feasibility assessments should be carried out on all non-residential stock before application. - b) Large businesses are required to submit their energy audits as per the Energy Audit Scheme as required per SI 426:2014. - c) All non-domestic projects are required to carry out Measurement & Verification (M&V) as part of the energy upgrade works.
+- a) Energy Audits, Initial Appraisal or feasibility assessments should be carried out on all non-residential stock before application. - b) Large businesses are required to submit their energy audits as per the Energy Audit Scheme as required per SI 426:2014. - c) All non-domestic projects are required to carry out Measurement & Verification (M&V) as part of the energy upgrade works.
 The M&V requirements for the Communities Scheme are as per Energy Efficiency Obligation Scheme (EEOS) requirements.
 Where appropriate, SEAI encourages projects to employ ISO 50015 to measure and verify energy savings for the non-residential elements of the project.
 The International Performance Measurement and Verification Protocol (IPMVP) is also acceptable.

 The Technical Workbook and preliminary M&V plans should identify measures/sites where M&V is proposed and describe how it will be done.
 For more information please see Sections 3 and 6 of the online resource, Guidance on Authenticating and Claiming Energy Credits.
+Where M&V equipment (e.g., meters) is included as an integral part of the project, it qualifies as an eligible cost.

-- When a PES is involved in the project, and is benefiting from the energy savings, it is a requirement that they will be responsible for authenticating the M&V of the project and for submitting the M&V report to SEAI. - d) SEAI will withhold 10% of funding on Projects receiving €150,000 or more for the combined non-domestic energy efficiency works.
+When a PES is involved in the project and is benefiting from the energy savings, it is a requirement that they will be responsible for authenticating the M&V of the project and for submitting the M&V report to SEAI.

+- d) SEAI will withhold 10% of funding on Projects receiving €150,000 or more for the combined non-domestic energy efficiency works.
 This retention sum will be released on receipt of an acceptable M&V report by the deadline as indicated on the letter of offer. - e) Works proposed should be retrofits to existing facilities or replacements of existing equipment and fittings.
 SEAI may request evidence of the baseline or 'existing' energy used, fittings or equipment as part of the evaluation process. - f) Items such as Electric vehicles (excluding charging infrastructure) do not qualify for funding under the Communities scheme.
-New build or elements such as extensions to existing premises are excluded from funding. - g) Where a building is not owned by the proposer, SEAI must be provided with the consent of the landlord in order for works to be approved.
+New builds or elements such as extensions to existing premises are excluded from funding. - g) Where a building is not owned by the proposer, SEAI must be provided with the consent of the landlord in order for works to be approved.